 Corydalis solidaDownward-swooping ¾–1" flowers bloom midspring in clusters of up to 20 flowers riding just above or reaching out from amongst the foliage.
 Pinkish-mauve with streaks of lighter color along the lower portion and mouth of each tubular spurred flower, darker pink at the upward-angled tail spur.
 Deeply lobed palmate or fern-like grey-green leaves.
 Goes dormant in summer.
 The genus name comes from the Greek word for ‘crested lark’ and the common name from its former genus Fumaria meaning smokeplant.

-Species native to northern hemisphere deciduous forest understories where there is partial shade and rich well-drained humusy soil.
+Species native to northern European deciduous forest understories where there is partial shade and rich well-drained humusy soil.
 Moisture tolerant and deer-proof.
 Plant 4" deep and 4–5" apart.